Breeze/northwind-demo/STEPS-Client-Angular.md

 Now we'll add Breeze to the app, so we can query entities from the server and update them.

 Start by adding the npm packages.
-In the `NorthwindClient` directory, run:
+In the `northwind-angular` directory, run:

 `npm install breeze-client breeze-entity-generator`